oscargforce/Vanilla-JS-Quiz-game/readme.md

 # Quiz game with vanilla JS and sass.

 ### API:
- - Shout out to https://the-trivia-api.com/ for providing with a free API and making this project possible.
+ - Shout out to https://the-trivia-api.com/ for providing a free API and making this project possible.

  ### Design:
   - Inspired by this project: https://www.youtube.com/watch?v=Tkp3FDgOueM&t=42s